Comfort y Música Para Volar

 MTV Unplugged: Comfort y Música Para Volar (Spanish for Comfort and music to fly) is a part-live, part-studio album recorded by Argentine rock band Soda Stereo.
 The first seven tracks were recorded live at MTV Studios in Miami, Florida, for the show MTV Unplugged.
-The remaining four tracks were Sueño Stereo outtakes recorded in studio.
+The remaining four tracks were outtakes from the Sueño Stereo album recorded in studio.
 The album was released by BMG Argentina in 1996.
-It was also the first Latin band to depart from the use of only acoustic instruments, using for most of the televised set conventional "plugged" instruments.
-Proof of this paradox is the fading "Un" part of the word unplugged depicted in the album cover.
+It was the first Latin band to depart from the use of only acoustic instruments, using for most of the televised set conventional "plugged" instruments.
+An allusion to this paradox is in the fading "Un" prefix of the word "Unplugged" depicted in the album cover.